killermann/facilitator-cards/content/contact.md

 ## Bulk Orders & Retail

 Facilitator Cards are not yet available for retail resale or bulk orders.
 Check back after a (hopefully!) successful [Kickstarter](https://www.kickstarter.com/projects/facilitatorcards/facilitator-cards), and we'll have information here for you.
-Oh, and speaking of which: **we will have a 10-pack option as a Kickstarter backer reward**, so jump on that if you want the best deal.
+Oh, and speaking of which: **we will have 10-pack & 20-pack options for Kickstarter backer rewards**, so jump on that if you want the best deal.

 ## Mailing Address